AhmedLGaiar/MiniCad-2D-Drawing-Application/README.md

 ✅ Data Persistence – Save & load shapes using JSON and a relational database (Entity Framework + LINQ).
 ✅ Scalability & Maintainability – Optimized with OOP principles for flexibility.

-📸 Screenshots
-(Add images or GIFs showcasing your app here)

 🛠️ Technologies Used
 C# – Core programming language